IslomovSH/SQL-homework/lesson-4/homework/homework.md

 3. Write a query that filters the Products table to show products with Price > 100.
 4. Write a query to select all Customers whose FirstName start with 'A' using the LIKE operator.
 5. Order the results of a Products table by Price in ascending order.
-6. Write a query that uses the WHERE clause to filter for employees with Salary >= 60000 and Department = 'HR'.
+6. Write a query that uses the WHERE clause to filter for employees with Salary >= 60000 and DepartmentName = 'HR'.
 7. Use ISNULL to replace NULL values in the Email column with the text "noemail@example.com".From  Employees table
 8. Write a query that shows all products with Price BETWEEN 50 AND 100.
 9. Use SELECT DISTINCT on two columns (Category and ProductName) in the Products table.